Wylhelm/neuralux-ai-layer/Documentation/VOICE_ASSISTANT_IMPLEMENTATION.md

    - Uses `ask_llm()` to translate natural language to shell commands
    - Presents command to user: "I'll run the command: <cmd>.
 Should I proceed?"
    - Asks "Should I proceed?
 Say yes or no"
-   - Records 3-second approval response
+   - Records approval response with **intelligent voice activity detection**
+   - Automatically stops when approval is complete (shorter silence detection)
    - Transcribes and checks for yes/no
    - **If approved**: Executes command with `subprocess.run()`
    - **Output handling**: Shows full output on screen, speaks summary